Follow this advice for quiting your addiction to unhealthy foods

 snacks, like South Beach Diet 100-Calorie Snack Bars, small bags of nuts, some

-whole-grain cereal, and natural peanut butter to enjoy midmorning and
+whole-grain cereal, or natural peanut butter and whole-grain crackers or fruit to enjoy midmorning and

 Fill up on fiber.